HubSpot adds Operations Hub to drive revenue ops shift

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

-HubSpot Wednesday kicked off an ambitious effort to unify sales, marketing, and service processes with the launch of Operations Hub.
+HubSpot kicked off an ambitious effort to unify sales, marketing, and service processes with the launch of Operations Hub on Wednesday.

 The offering is directed at companies that are beginning to unify various operations teams within sales, marketing, and services groups in order to create a single revenue operations (Revenue Ops) organization, HubSpot VP Andy Pitre said.